Kyunki Saas Bhi Kabhi Bahu Thi 2: Development

 Ekta Kapoor, the producer of the show, plans to infuse the story with a modern sensibility to resonate with the younger audience.
 The first promo featuring Smriti Irani was released by Star Plus on 7 July 2025.
 She made it clear that season two would not chase TRPs but aim to impact, entertain, probe thoughts, and inspire while raising important questions, sparking conversations, and standing out in a time dominated by visual gimmicks.

 Sumanta Bose, Head of Cluster, Entertainment, JioStar said, "It's a show which is just not only about entertainment.
 It was a character who fought patriarchy, who taught how to do right parenting.
 So, it was so ahead of its time and the new storyline that we have embarked on creating, it's going to reshape the way India looks at content."

+In December 2025, the show introduced a six-year time leap, depicting Tulsi and Mihir living separately after the revelation of Mihir and Noina's extramarital affair.

+Since 20 March 2026, a separate storyline featuring Angad and Vrinda, operating under changed identities to investigate the conspiracies in the Jamshedpur plant, has been introduced and telecast in the latter half of the episodes.
+There were several speculations regarding whether it was an extension or a spin-off.
+The show was eventually developed as a spin-off.
+It was also rumoured that the show would eventually replace Kyunki Saas Bhi Kabhi Bahu Thi, as it was launched as a limited series.
+However, the channel debunked these rumours by issuing an official statement clarifying that the claims were false and that the series was not ending anytime soon.

+In July 2026, the show announced a 10-year time skip.
+A promo was released showcasing Tulsi being released from jail after serving her sentence for apparently killing Parth.
+The promo shows the house divided between Karan and Gautam, with a partition line drawn between the two sections.
+When Tulsi expects a warm welcome, she is instead denied entry into the house.